 The website has a basic list of requirements, including length (eight or more characters), character diversity (one capital letter, one lowercase letter, and one number or punctuation), and no repeating patterns, dictionary worms, or common names.
 There’s also a thorough list covering other best practices, such as creating a unique password for new accounts rather than using the same one for every website.

 UIC differentiates its password strength checker from other tools through its helpful analysis.
 While most sites use a few factors to check each password, UIC uses a total of 16.
 You’ll be able to identify common mistakes, like repetition or consecutive numbers, that most tools don’t look for.
-Unfortunately, the UIC password strength tool doesn’t look at data breaches, so you’ll need to check Nordpass or another site if you want that information.
+Unfortunately, the UIC password strength tool doesn’t look at data breaches, so you’ll need to check NordPass or another site if you want that information.

-Comparitech is an online security firm that sells cloud storage, antivirus solutions, VPNs, and other common tools.
+Comparitech is an online security firm that sells cloud storage (opens in new tab), antivirus (opens in new tab) solutions, VPNs, and other common tools.
 Like the other services on this list, Comparitech provides password strength tests through its website rather than requiring users to sign up or download an application.

 Data is often targeted while in transit, so Comparitech never transfers your information to its servers.
 The password strength tool works locally and comes with many of the same insights available with other providers.
 Comparitech will flag length, character similarities, dictionary words, and other common issues.

 Even if you know that capital letters, symbols, and length can make a password stronger, it can be tough to evaluate your own passwords and keep your information secure.
 These are just a few of the best sites to use if you want to check the strength of an existing or potential password.

 If you're looking for password management on a budget, check out our guide to the best free password managers (opens in new tab).
 Lost your password?
 Use one of the best password recovery tools (opens in new tab), and regain access to your important accounts.